Listings for Nov. 27–Dec. 3, 2023; Black Friday streaming deals, "The Daily Show" has a new Canadian home, and more.

 What data do we collect?

-When you access WCIW, our third-party service providers, including Google Analytics, collect non-personally-identifying information that is typically made available by web browsers and servers, such as external IP addresses, the browser used, any referring site, and the dates and times of each visit.
-This information may be obtained in part using browser cookies, as described below.
-We strongly encourage you to review this page that describes how Google Analytics uses information from partner sites such as WCIW.
+When you access WCIW, our third-party service providers collect non-personally-identifying information that is typically made available by web browsers and servers, such as external IP addresses, the browser used, any referring site, and the dates and times of each visit.
+In some circumstances, this information may be obtained in part using browser cookies, as described below.

-If you choose to make a financial contribution to WCIW, such as through our page on Buy Me a Coffee, we can access some of the information that Buy Me a Coffee and its payment processor partners (namely, PayPal and Stripe) collect, which may include personally-identifiable information including your name and/or email address, your postal code, and partially-redacted payment information (such as the last four digits of a payment card number).
-Buy Me a Coffee, PayPal, and Stripe all have separate privacy policies that we encourage you to review before using their services to make a donation to WCIW.
+If you choose to make a financial contribution to WCIW, either through our optional paid membership, or on a one-time basis through our page on Buy Me a Coffee (BMAC), we can access some of the information collected by Stripe (our main payment processor) and/or BMAC.
+This information may include personally-identifiable information including your name and/or email address, your postal code, and partially-redacted payment information (such as the last four digits of a payment card number).
+Buy Me a Coffee and Stripe both have separate privacy policies that we encourage you to review before using their services in relation to WCIW.